Akron Children's Neonatology department offers intensive care to sick and premature newborns. Read More...

 Our neonatologists, pediatric surgeons and surgical subspecialists provide the highest level of intensive care for our youngest patients.
 Among the common prenatal conditions we treat are breathing, intestinal and surgical problems, congenital heart defects, prematurity and very low birth weight.

 Our neonatal expertise also expands beyond our Women's Board of Akron Children's Hospital Neonatal Intensive Care Unit in the Kay Jewelers Pavilion on our hospital campus in downtown Akron.
-We also own and operate NICUs at Akron General Medical Center, Summa Akron City Hospital and St. Elizabeth Health Center in Boardman, as well as special care nurseries at our Beeghly campus hospital and St. Joseph Warren Hospital.
+We also own and operate NICUs at Akron General Medical Center, Summa Akron City Hospital and St. Elizabeth Boardman Hospital, as well as special care nurseries at our Beeghly campus hospital and St. Joseph Warren Hospital.

 In addition to the most advanced neonatal care, we're also committed to providing parents with the emotional and practical support they need through parent mentors and lactation consultants.

 Akron Children’s NICU provides a quiet and nurturing environment that closely mimics the womb with subdued lighting and noise; slow, gentle motions when treating preemies; and swaddling to provide a sense of security and flexion.

 Research studies show that these developmental care practices result in:

 Once settled in the unit, your baby will receive care tailored to his specific needs.
 Most NICU babies are on special feeding schedules, depending on their level of development or problems they have.

 Medications are also important.
 For example, your newborn may take antibiotics, medicine to stimulate breathing, or something to help her blood pressure or heart rate.

 To ensure your baby's care stays on track, our neonatologists will order various tests, possibly including blood and urine tests, X-rays and ultrasounds.